All chocolate comes from cacao beans. Photo courtesy of Amano Chocolate, a NIBBLE Top Pick Of The Week.

 BLENDED BAR

 A chocolate bar made of beans with any combination of bean varieties, growing regions, and harvest years.
-The opposite of a blended bar is a single origin bar, where all of the beans come from the same area; or a grand cru bar, where all of the beans come from the same plantation or estate.
+The opposite of a blended bar is a single-origin bar, where all of the beans come from the same area, or a grand cru bar, where all of the beans come from the same plantation or estate.
 Blended bars are sometimes called “house bars” because they are blended into a consistent recipe year after year to represent the house style of the producer.

 BLENDING

-The process that takes place with chocolate that is not a single bean, e.g. 100% Porcelana—i.e., most chocolate.
-After roasting and before grinding, the crushed cacao beans are blended in a formula or “recipe” determined by the master blender, to determine the flavor of the finished chocolate.
+The process that takes place with chocolate that is not a single bean, e.g., 100% Porcelana—i.e., most chocolate.
+After roasting and before grinding, the crushed cacao beans are blended in a formula or “recipe” determined by the master blender to determine the flavor of the finished chocolate.
 Since even beans from the same region can vary in flavor from harvest to harvest—acidic, fruity, earthy, sweet, bitter, spicy, woody, etc.—the blending process, along with the flavoring process, produces a consistent “house style.”

 BLOOM

-There are two kinds of bloom that form on the surface of chocolate: Both are temperature-related and both make the chocolate look suspect and unappetizing.
+There are two kinds of bloom that form on the surface of chocolate: Both are temperature-related, and both make the chocolate look suspect and unappetizing.
 With fat bloom or cocoa butter bloom, the chocolate loses its gloss: A powdery grayish-white or tan film forms on the surface.
-This is due to improper storage, poorly tempering, lack of tempering, or changes in temperature.
+This is due to improper storage, poor tempering, lack of tempering, or changes in temperature.
 Heating chocolate above 70°F, as well as repetitive heating and cooling, will cause microscopic cocoa butter particles to join together, leaving particles of sugar and cocoa uncoated.
 The bloom is the cocoa butter that has separated and risen to the surface.
 In some cases, the chocolate may become soft or crumbly.
 While bloom diminishes the appearance of the chocolate, it does not alter the taste and is not harmful.
-Chocolate with fat bloom can be eaten although it may taste drier.
+Chocolate with fat bloom can be eaten, although it may taste drier.
 Fat bloom can be avoided by storing chocolate at a constant temperature.
-Sugar bloom is caused by condensation, due to excessive moisture.
+Sugar bloom is caused by condensation due to excessive moisture.
 The moisture combines with the sugar in the chocolate to create a syrup.
 Large sugar crystals remain on the surface of the chocolate when the moisture evaporates.
 See Sugar Bloom for more information.

-BONBON or BON BON
+BONBON or BON BON or PRALINE

 French for “good, good,” a hard shell of chocolate filled with a variety of centers.
 The full French term is bonbon de chocolat (or chocolats fourrés assortis for assorted filled chocolates).
-It is referred to as praline in Belgian; while in France, a praline is a caramelized almond.
+It is referred to as praline in Belgium, while in France, a praline is a caramelized almond.
 To add to the confusion, the word truffle, which refers to balls of ganache rolled in cocoa powder or other coatings, is used by some to describe hard shells filled with ganache.
-Unfortunately, there is no governing body to standardize terminology; so consumers need to read the fine print to understand what they are buying.
+Unfortunately, there is no governing body to standardize terminology, so consumers need to read the fine print to understand what they are buying.
 See the larger discussions under praline and truffle.

 Assorted bonbons from